TanayD304/StatsPreviewCardComponent/README.md

 ### What I learned

-- In my understanding this project helped me in understanding Flex Box concept to a better level.
+- This project helped me in understanding Flex Box concept to a better level.
 - Also this project helped me learning Responsive CSS and mobile based site designing
 - At the end it also helped me making better use of basic CSS Box model, Other useful CSS properties and HTML concept